pydicom/pydicom/doc/tutorials/virtualenvs.rst

   (test-env) $ conda deactivate
   (py37-env) $

-To return to the base conda environment its recommended you just use ``conda activate``::
+To return to the base conda environment it's recommended you just use ``conda activate``::

   (py35-env) $ conda activate